Going to the Opera

 Personal Electronic Devices

-As a courtesy to the artists and others in the audience, be sure to silence all pagers, cell phones and other devices while in the theatre.
-Taking photographs is strictly forbidden and violators’ cameras or cell phones will be confiscated until after the performance.
+As a courtesy to the artists and others in the audience, be sure to silence all cell phones and other devices while in the theatre.
+Taking photographs is strictly forbidden and violators’ cameras will be confiscated until after the performance.

 If you plan to bring a child, please be sure that he or she is able to sit still and remain silent.
 Should your child be unable to do so, please leave the theatre at once so as not to disturb others in the audience.